ilyesBoukraa/automate_error_searching/README.md

 # automate_error_searching
-As programmers, we often find ourselves facing bugs that we don't understand, especially in low-level languages such as C. During my learning process, I thought of creating a tool to make our lives easier.
+As programmers, we often find ourselves facing bugs that we don't understand, especially in low-level languages such as C. During my learning process, I thought of creating a tool to make our lives easier (my life actually).
 With this tool, you only need to copy the error message and then press Windows + R. Next, type the batch file name (without .bat extension), and the program will open your default web browser, navigate to Google, and search for the error message you copied!